gramineproject/graphene/Documentation/pal/porting.rst

 In fact, even in the PAL source code, we expect part of the code to be host-generic.
-To make porting Graphene easier, we deliberately separate the source code of PAL into three parts:
+To make porting Graphene easier, we deliberately separate the source code of PAL into two parts:

-* :file:`Pal/lib`: All the library APIs used internally by PAL.
 * :file:`Pal/src`: Host-generic implementation.
 * :file:`Pal/src/host/{host name}`: Host-specific implementation.